bythewaters/train-station-api/README.md

 ```
 If you want to work in local emvironment, you must to add GDAL and GEO path in settings.py file.
 If you want to work in docker, you must coment or delete this piece of code.
+If you have the problem with nominative certificate in your local machine, you can run
+update_nominatim_certificate.py.
 ```